Mental Health Facilities Somerset County, NJ

 Family And Community Services Of Somerset County

-Family And Community Services Of Somerset County is one of mental health facilities in Somerset County, New Jersey, located at 339 West 2nd Street, 8805 zip code.
+Family And Community Services Of Somerset County is a mental health treatment clinic in Somerset County, New Jersey, located at 339 West 2nd Street, 8805 zip code.
 Family And Community Services Of Somerset County provides outpatient treatment.
-Family And Community Services Of Somerset County provides individual psychotherapy, trauma therapy and behavior modification to children / adolescents, seniors 65 or older and adults.
+Family And Community Services Of Somerset County provides dialectical behavior therapy, individual psychotherapy and trauma therapy to children / adolescents, adults and seniors 65 or older.
 Family And Community Services Of Somerset County also supports people requiring dual diagnosis treatment.
-Additional services provided at Family And Community Services Of Somerset County include family psychoeducation, court-ordered outpatient treatment and suicide prevention services.
+Additional services provided by Family And Community Services Of Somerset County consist of suicide prevention services, court-ordered outpatient treatment and family psychoeducation.

 Learn More